 More people are starting to accept the term self care and for good reasons.
-Prioritizing our wellbeing and taking proper care of ourselves is crucial to our overall health and allows us to become better people.
-Over the last month, I’ve spoken about the importance of taking care of your emotional wellbeing by practicing different types of emotional self care and love.
-So, this month, we’re going to focus on Spiritual Self Care, one of the most underrated self care dimensions.
+Prioritizing our wellbeing and taking proper care of ourselves is crucial to our overall health and becoming better people.
+But sometimes, we overlook our spirituality, so I’m going to focus on Spiritual Self Care, one of the most underrated self-care dimensions.

 I don’t know about you, but I love the Spring season.
 It’s one of my favorite times of the year.
 I love watching new flowers and trees bloom and seeing the transition from cold weather to warmer ones.
 Spring represents a new beginning, blossoming, which is what April is all about.
 Many people associate the month of April with finding new growth and being in tune with your inner selves.
 In other words, April is all about spirituality.
 Not only are the trees and flowers starting to bloom, but many people use this time to get in touch with themselves, divine gods, or spirits.